Or browse by category:

 We summarise evidence from the scientific literature about the effects of conservation interventions, such as methods of habitat or species management.

 Why not search the database of summaries of over four thousand papers that determine the consequences of interventions?
 Why not look at our synopses that summarise all the research looking at whether interventions are beneficial?
 Current synopses cover amphibians, bats, bees, birds, European farmland and natural pest control, but many more are in preparation.

 The journal, Conservation Evidence

-A unique open-access journal publishing research and case studies that measures the effects of conservation actions.
+A unique, free to publish open-access journal publishing research and case studies that measure the effects of conservation actions.

 10/07/2014: Synopsis on Enhancing Soil Fertility now available to download in full, as well as search online

 08/07/2014: Synopsis on Sustainable Aquaculture now available to download in full, as well as search online